-What Attracts Cockroaches in Your Home?
+What Are Cockroaches Attracted To In Your Home?

 1. Food